 In order to create the safest possible learning environment, Foote School has partnered with Mirimus Clinical Labs to implement weekly saliva-based PCR testing for all in-person students, faculty and staff.
-Testing is administered at home every Tuesday.
-Results will be updated on this page each Monday.
+Testing is administered at home.
+Weekly results will be updated on this page as soon as they are received.

 * Does not include tests administered off-campus

 Mirimus Labs uses a non-invasive, saliva-based PCR test that is authorized for emergency use by the FDA.
 Students, faculty and staff provide a saliva sample by spitting into a collection tube.
 Click here for detailed instructions.

 No eating or drinking for 30 minutes before the test.
 This includes gum, candy, throat lozenges and breath mints.
 Also, no mouth wash on the day of testing.

 Can my child practice for this test at home?